gwparsa/GwParSa/README.md

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators & Developers
 - 🥅 I’m looking for some projekts
 - ⚡ I love to learn and create some projekts.